coder187/CI_MS1_BusHire/README.md

 After the hero image there are some key points on why the user should consider this company for their requirements.

-Next we have a bright high res image of some happy people on a bus to help reinforce the users emotional response.
+Next we have a bright high resolution image of some happy people on a bus to help reinforce the users emotional response.

 Following the image we have four animated numerical counters which show further key aspects of the business strengths.
 This is intended to convey information in an effiecnet and pleasing manner.

-The Fleet section follows, with clear and consice images and text for eacg category of vehicle available.
+The Fleet section follows, with clear and consice images and text for each category of vehicle available.
 The call to action button leads the user to the Fleet page which has more details on each categroy of vehicles.

 The Fleet page is laid out in columns of images and bullet point text with a single columnn for mobile devices, two columns for tablets and three columns for larger screens.
-The images are high resolution examples from each vehilce category and the text describes the features of each categroy.
+The images are high resolution examples from each vehilce category and the text describes the features of each category.

 ### Existing Features